googleprojectzero/Jackalope/README_sancov.md

 ## Sanitizer Coverage on Linux

 While Jackalope is primarily a black box binary fuzzer, it can also fuzz targets compiled with Sanitizer Coverage.
-This mode is only available on Linux.
-And vice-versa; The only instrumentation mode currently supported on Linux is Sanitizer Coverage.
+This mode is only available on Linux via `-instrumentation sancov` flag.

 ### Preparing the target